 I know Scarlett thinks about it, because she’s talked to me about dying already (see image below).
 Gianna though, has never said a word.
 Doesn’t mean it hasn’t crossed her mind, but she’s never really questioned me on what happens after the heart stops beating.
 The closest we get to talking about it is singing the Dead song from South Park.
 Because we are those types of parents where no topic is off limits for joking.

-So when I was younger, I would lay in my bed for what seemed like hours.
+When I was younger, I would lay in my bed for what seemed like hours.
 My anxiety building as I circled around the thought that someday I would just cease to exist.
 That this body, in all its imperfections, wouldn’t last.
 That I didn’t know when my time would come, but only that it someday would.
 I would lay there….and want to cry.
 So scared of the idea.

 As I grew up, this tendency to get all morbid kind of faded.
 The business of life is thankfully distracting.
 Plus, I grew in to my spirituality so knowing that, even though my body dies…my energy still has to exist somehow, some way, is a comforting thought.
 Outwitting the Devil, by Napoleon Hill, helped me.
 So did The Untethered Soul.
-Both solid books that can give you an alternated look at life, death, and good and evil.
+Both solid books that can give you an alternate look at life, death, and good and evil.

 These books helped me slowly chip away at the fear.

 A few months ago, I found myself lying awake again, thinking about death.
 I wasn’t so much afraid of dying because the thought of my impermanence was scary.
 More so, I was sad and full of worry for my children.
 I felt heartsick knowing that someday they are going to have to live their lives without me in it.
-Knowing that my death will probably be one of the biggests hurts they will face.
+Knowing that my death will probably be one of the biggest hurts they will face.
 I desperately don’t want them to have to face that kind of sadness and loss…but it’s inevitable.

 Eventually that night, I was able to fall asleep.
 The panic attack finally faded.
-I had to talk myself out of the fear, and hang my heart on the fact that I’m not my body.
+I had to talk myself out of the fear and hang my heart on the fact that I’m not my body.
 My body is just holding me inside it right now.
 When my body goes, I will still be here for them somehow.
 In what way, I didn’t know.

 Then, a couple weeks ago I started listening to The Art of Living.
 I’ve been downloading books on Audible to listen to when I go on my morning walks with Evie and I came across this one.
 The Art of Living is a deeply spiritual book, written by a monk who’s name I cannot pronounce for the life of me.
 The book is deep, but it’s not so deep that you can’t understand it.
 Of course, now I want to be a Buddhist and move to New Zealand or something and just spend my days enjoying nature.